If you are impacted by the storms and floods in July 2022, please contact the SES on 132 500 for clean-up support.

-If your property has been severely damaged or is not suitable to live in because of a natural disaster, contact your local council.
+If your property has been severely damaged or is not suitable to live in because of a natural disaster that took place before July 2022, please contact your local council.
 They will let you know what clean-up support is available to you.

 Clean-up support can be for a residential or business property.